 Wednesday August 15th, 2018 - by Nicolas Zenker

-Hey everyone!
-If you’re new to AddEvent, I’d suggest checking out the Welcome to AddEvent post we published earlier this month.
-It’ll give you a brief intro to who we are and what we do.
+Note: if you’re new to AddEvent, consider checking out the Welcome to AddEvent doc .
+It will give you a brief introduction to who we are and what we do.

 “Marketing is the study and management of exchange relationships.
 Marketing is used to create, keep and satisfy the customer.”

-This is no easy task, but we know you’re up to the challenge and we’re here to help.
+This is no easy task, but we’re here to help.
 As you probably know, common marketing channels include email marketing, search engine marketing (SEM), display ads, etc. Today we’d like to introduce a new player.